-The Normandy countryside is dominated by hedgerows which were much taller in 1944 than they are today – some were as high as five metres.
-These hedges served a number of purposes: they marked the boundaries between property and controlled animals and water, while the apple and pear trees entwined within them were harvested to make cider and calvados.
+The Normandy countryside is dominated by hedgerows which were much taller in 1944 than they are today – some were as high as 5 metres.
+These hedges served a number of purposes: they marked the boundaries between property and controlled animals and water, while the apple and pear trees entwined within them were harvested to make cider and calvados (a brandy-style spirit).

 To conquer the bocage, the Allies had to get inventive.
-A tank seeking to merely push its way through a hedge could be undone by inadvertently rolling up and over it and in doing so exposing an attractive underbelly to a German anti-tank weapon.
+A tank seeking to merely push its way through a hedge could be undone by inadvertently rolling up and over it and in doing so exposing its underbelly to a German anti-tank weapon.

 4. It took the British over a month to capture Caen

-The liberation of the city of Caen, at the eastern flank of the Allied bridgehead, was originally an objective for British troops on D-Day.
+The liberation of the city of Caen was originally an objective for British troops on D-Day.
 But in the end the Allied advance fell short.
 Field Marshal Montgomery launched a fresh attack on 7 June but met with relentless resistance.

-Monty opted to wait for reinforcements before trying an attack again but this only gave the Germans time to reinforce and to push almost all of their armour towards the city.
+Monty opted to wait for reinforcements before trying an attack again, yet this gave the Germans time to reinforce and to push almost all of their armour towards the city.

-The Field Marshal favoured enveloping Caen rather than carrying out a frontal assault to preserve manpower.
-But time and again, the Germans were able to resist and the battle for the city developed into an attritional struggle that cost both sides dearly.
+He favoured enveloping Caen rather than carrying out a frontal assault to preserve manpower, but time and again, the Germans were able to resist and the battle for the city developed into an attritional struggle that cost both sides dearly.

 5. The Germans had better tanks but not enough of them

-In 1942, the most famous tank of World War Two made its first appearance in North Africa: the Panzerkampfwagen VI, better known as the “Tiger”.
+In 1942, the most famous tank of World War Two first appeared in North Africa: the Panzerkampfwagen VI, better known as the “Tiger”.
 This monster tank, which mounted a formidable 88 millimetre gun, was initially superior to anything the Allies could field.
 Adolf Hitler was obsessed with it.

 In Normandy, the fearful potential of the Tiger was showcased on 13 June at Villers-Bocage when Tiger commander Michael Wittmann was credited with disabling 11 tanks and 13 other armoured vehicles.